ironscar/spring-six-pro/docs/spring-webflux-basic.md

   - You can define multiple routes here with `RouterFunctions.route(<predicates>, <handler>).andRoute(<predicates>, <handler>)...` or `RouterFunctions.route().GET(<predicates>, <handler>)...`
   - Each route method internally takes the request predicates like api route, content type etc and the handler method reference
   - Predicates by default may require `RequestPredicates.` before them but we can just `import static RequestPredicates.*` to use the members directly
+  - We can do the same for `RouterFunctions` as it has some useful static members
+    - like we can use `RouterFunctions.nest` to specify a base url and common media type etc
+- When specifying paths in router function, take care that there cannot be conflicts
+  - if first is `/reactive/{id}` and second is `/reactive/client`, then second will never happen
+  - because it will attempt to resolve client with the path variable for `id`
+  - so we should order the router accordingly
 - If multiple handlers, create separate routers for each handler and all related routes can go inside the same router
+  - These methods can each take a different handler but they need to be named differently
+  - The name makes sure that there are no bean conflicts in Spring
+  - Finally, if there are path conflicts like `/{id}` and `/client`, then use `@Order` to specify which routes are processed first
 - Check examples in package `springsixstarter.reactive`

 ## Reactive Controller